microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 For example, the VS Code **Toggle Line Comment** command is implemented by looping through all the selected lines, and analyzing them one-by-one.
 This logic is written in JavaScript, and will invoke `TextBuffer.getLineContent` for each line.
 For each call, we end up crossing the C++/JavaScript boundary, and we have to return a JavaScript `string` in order to respect the API that all of our code is built on top of.

 Our options are simple.
-In C++, we either allocate a new JavaScript `string` on each call to `getLineContent` which implies copying the actual string bytes around, or we leverage V8's `SlicedString` or `ConsString` types.
+In C++, we either allocate a new JavaScript `string` on each call to `getLineContent` which implies copying the actual string bytes around, or we leverage V8's `SlicedString` or `ConstString` types.
 However, we can use V8's string types only if our underlying storage is also using V8's strings.
 Unfortunately, V8's strings are not multi-thread safe.

-We could have tried to overcome this by changing the TextBuffer API, or by moving more and more code to C++ to avoid the Javascript/C++ boundary cost.
-However, we realized we were doing two things at the same time: we were writing a text buffer using a different data structure than a lines array, and we were writing it in C++ rather than JavaScript.
+We could have tried to overcome this by changing the TextBuffer API, or by moving more and more code to C++ to avoid the JavaScript/C++ boundary cost.
+However, we realized we were doing two things at the same time: we were writing a text buffer using a different data structure than a line array, and we were writing it in C++ rather than JavaScript.
 So, rather than spending half a year on something we don't know if it would pay off, we decided to keep the text buffer's runtime in JavaScript, and only change the data structure and associated algorithms.
-In our opinion, this has payed off.
+In our opinion, this has paid off.

 ## Future work

 We still have a handful of cases that need to be optimized.
-For example, find currently runs line-by-line but shouldn't.
+For example, the **Find** command currently runs line-by-line but shouldn't.
 We can also avoid needless calls to `getLineContent` when only a line substring is needed.
 We will incrementally release these optimizations.
-Even without them the new text buffer implementation provides a better user experience then what we had before.
-So that's why it is the default in the latest stable VS Code version.
+Even without these further optimizations, the new text buffer implementation provides a better user experience then what we had before and is now the default in the latest stable VS Code version.

 Happy Coding!